 Henry Cavill was born in Britain and still lives in London.
-It’s not clear just how long he’s been practicing Brazilian Jiu-Jitsu, but he’s been found training at Roger Gracie’s Jiu-Jitsu academy in London.
+It’s not clear just how long he’s been practicing Brazilian Jiu-Jitsu, but he’s been found training at Roger Gracie’s Jiu-Jitsu Academy in London.
 Cavill’s acting career began back in 2001 with the movie Laguna and he’s gone on to play roles in several popular films since then, including not only Superman movies, but also The Count of Monte Cristo, Hellraiser: Hellworld, and recently, Mission Impossible – Fallout.
 Each of his roles has called for an actor who is in quite a bit of shape, but none as much as did when he played Superman.
 To be this character, Cavill had to go through quite a transformation.
 The tough workouts that he did are enough to take anyone’s physique to a whole new level.

 Henry Cavill Workout

 Monday’s workout comes with the remarkable goal of lifting a total of 10,000 pounds (1).
-This is done by cycling through three different moves done at one rep each: the squat, the press, and the deadlift.
+This is done by cycling through three different moves done at one rep each: the front squat, the press, and the deadlift.
 Each rep’s worth of weight counts towards the 10,000 balance, which is supposed to be achieved as fast as possible.
 You have to cycle through all three moves to complete a round and the rounds don’t stop until the total amount of weight lifted equals the goal.

 On Friday it’s back to sprinting, accompanied by quite a few kettlebell swings.
 Again, Cavill races time, doing a 60-yard sprint and 20 kettlebell swings in only 60 seconds.
-He uses a two pound kettlebell for this feat and goes at it for five rounds with a generous two-minute rest between rounds.
+He uses a two pood kettlebell for this feat and goes at it for five rounds with a generous two-minute rest between rounds.

 Of course, there are a few workout secrets to Cavill’s routine that trainer Gym Jones insists on keeping a secret, but this tough routine that’s a prime example of what Cavill does to get and keep in shape is enough to bring real people some real results.

 Henry Cavill Diet

-Of course it takes some remarkable nutrition to be so ripped and strong as to double for Superman.
+Of course, it takes some remarkable nutrition to be so ripped and strong as to double for Superman.
 One of the most important things to note is the supplements Cavill takes, as he uses quite a few and they’re all chosen to aid him in creating the physique fans have come to know and love.
 The supplements give him the energy, stamina, and general health he needs to keep pace with his demanding routines.
 Cavill takes not only multivitamins, magnesium, and probiotics, but also Udo’s oil (2).

 Cavill follows a 3,500 calorie-a-day diet, but the closer it gets to showtime the more he cuts back on calories and carbs to get ripped.
 He eats six meals a day, which is quite common in the fitness and bodybuilding world.
 Meal one is mostly protein, as you would expect.
 Cavill has a serving of oats and some apples as well as five egg whites and two egg yolks.
 The next meal is brown rice and broccoli with a chicken breast.
 Then, he has tuna and wheat bread with a pear, a banana, and a protein shake.
-Meal four is a chicken wrap made of just lettuce, tomato and chicken wrapped in a flour tortilla.
+Meal four is a chicken wrap made of just lettuce, tomato, and chicken wrapped in a flour tortilla.
 After this comes oats with milk and whey as well as one sweet potato.
 Cavill’s last meal of the day is a cup of cottage cheese with a serving of yogurt and a cup of almonds.

 Why You Should Be More Like Henry Cavill